|Faculty Handbook -

-4) Results from Peer Observation of Classroom Teaching (prepared by the Chair)
+4) Results from Peer Review of Teaching (prepared by the Chair)

 5) Annual Faculty Records (past five years, collected by the Office of the Provost and submitted to the Chair)

-6) Merit Evaluations (past five years, collected by Provost and submitted to the Chair)
+6) Merit Evaluations (including Dean's or Provost's written explanation of final evaluation and Provost's response to any appeal) (past five years, collected by Provost and submitted to the Chair)

 7) Summary of numbers from course evaluations and written student comments over the past five years (provided by Office of Institutional Research to the Chair).